-Keeping your electrical systems running as they should starts with a good battery, and a battery that’s rated for your car, is important.
+Keeping your electrical systems running as they should start with a good battery, and a battery that’s rated for your car is important.

-Your engine size will dictate what power rated battery you need.
-Batteries come in different widths, lengths, heights, pole orientation and amp hour rating.
-A good parts store will know whats right for your vehicle.
+Your engine size will dictate what power-rated battery you need.
+Batteries come in different widths, lengths, heights, pole orientation, and amp-hour ratings.
+A good parts store will know what’s right for your vehicle.

 A battery will typically last 4-5 years, and longer if use a trickle charger on it.
 You already know classic cars don’t like sitting idle, well batteries hate it even more.

 I bought a smart battery charger 2 years ago.
-They’re easy to use, just hook them up, 2 crocodile clips on the battery and plug it in to the mains.
-I use my charger whenever the cars not in use.
+They’re easy to use, just hook them up, 2 crocodile clips on the battery, and plug it into the mains.
+I use my charger whenever the cars are not in use.